Doctor-DC/ghost-clone/README.md

-# ApiServer
+# Ghost Clone Project WIP

+A simple Ghost Articles API Clone project Work In Progress

-# How to do Unit Tests
+### How to do Unit Tests

 01. clone the repo
 02. go to the repo root directory